cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.14.2v0.1
 Audit logs SHALL be maintained for at least 6 months in active storage and an additional 18 months in cold storage, as dictated by OMB M-21-31.

-- Rationale
-  - OMB M-21-31, Improving the Federal Government's Investigative and Remediation Capabilities Related to Cybersecurity Incidents, provides guidance on log retention for federal agencies.
-The memorandum defines three maturity levels for log retention, with each level requiring different minimum retention periods.
+- _Rationale:_ Audit logs may no longer be available when needed if they are not retained for a sufficient time.
+Increased log retention time gives an agency the necessary visibility to investigate incidents that occurred some time ago.
-- Last Modified: January 30, 2024
+- _Last modified:_ January 30, 2024

 - MITRE ATT&CK TTP Mapping
   - [T1562: Impair Defenses](https://attack.mitre.org/techniques/T1562/)